-Farm | Bolivia Taypiplaya, Brazil Ivan and Rosé |
+Farm | Bolivia Palli Family |

 ---|---|

-Varietal | Catuaí and Caturra |
+Varietal | Caturra |

-Processing | Fully washed and natural |
+Processing | Fully washed with anaerobic fermentation |

 Crop | September 2024 |

-Partnership | since 2011 |
+Partnership | since 2018 |

 Flavour | Fruity & Elegant |

-How do we create our Era blend?
+How do we create our Era espresso?

-Our current Era consists of two coffees:
+Our current Era consists of the following coffee:

-Espresso Coffee Family
+Espresso Coffee Series

-The "Sol de la Mañana" program focuses on improving the production model for small-scale farmers in Bolivia with the aim of creating a more profitable and sustainable future for the growing communities.
+The program focuses on improving the production model for small-scale farmers in Bolivia with the aim of creating a more profitable and sustainable future for the growing communities.
 The Rodriguez family employs a team of agronomists who regularly visit producers and help with all aspects of coffee cultivation.
 This comprehensive educational program aims to increase the quality and quantity of coffee grown while offering the purchase of coffee cherries at fair prices.

 Selecting coffees in Bolivia

 We have been buying regularly from Daniela, Pedro and Pedro Pablo Rodriguez since 2018.
 We always select the coffees after the harvest in September at their Bella Vista processing plant in Caranavi.
-For the ERA espresso blend, we mainly use washed blends of caturra and catuaí from producers in the Taypiplaya colony and from the farm of Mr. Julio Palli from Caranavi.
+For the ERA espresso, we mainly use washed blends of caturra and catuaí from producers in the Taypiplaya colony and from the farm of Mr. Julio Palli from Caranavi.
 These are precisely processed and dried coffees, which then undergo final sorting (optical and manual under UV light) and packaging in the highest coffee plant in the world, La Luna, in La Paz.
 From there, the container travels directly to us in Prague.

 How does it taste?